DETAILED ACTION

 Greyscale

-Regarding Claim 5, as best understood by Examiner, Naulin discloses its axial central part A (Figure 2), passing through the envelope 2 (Figure 2) of said tank and itself having passing through it at least one channel (Figure 2), comprises a cylindrical part forming a protrusion beyond the radial part referred to as the internal part of the boss (Figure 2).
+Regarding Claim 5, as best understood by Examiner, Naulin discloses the axial central part A (Figure 2), passing through the envelope 2 (Figure 2) of the tank and the axial central having passing through the axial central part at least one channel (Figure 2), comprises a cylindrical part forming a protrusion beyond the radial internal part of the outlet boss (Figure 2).

-Regarding Claim 6, as best understood by Examiner, Naulin discloses the axial central part comprises at least one second channel 7b (figure 5) which passes axially through this central part and which is suitable for receiving any measurement sensor (Figure 5).
+Regarding Claim 6, as best understood by Examiner, Naulin discloses the axial central part comprises at least one second channel 7b (figure 5) which passes axially through the central part and which is suitable for receiving any measurement sensor (Figure 5).

-Regarding Claim 7, as best understood by Examiner, Naulin discloses the so-called axial external part (figure 2) thereof comprises at least two ducts 8 (Figure 2) arranged radially with respect to the axis XX' and distributed over the periphery of this axial external part (Figure 2).
+Regarding Claim 7, as best understood by Examiner, Naulin discloses the so-called axial external part (figure 2) thereof comprises at least two ducts 8 (Figure 2) arranged radially with respect to the axis XX' and distributed over the periphery of the axial external part (Figure 2).

 Claim Rejections - 35 USC § 103